AlexeyNSer/My_test/codebook.md

 Identifiers

-    subject - the ID of the subject activity - the name of the activity performed by the subject when measurements were taken
+    subject - ID of subject
+    activity - name of the activity

 Measurements